-- I once read a novelization in which 'hum of power' appeared three times in two pages.
+- One novelization had 'hum of power' appear three times in two pages.
 That phrase, and 'bench packed with complex electronic equipment' appeared so often that he must have been taking them off the scripts.

 - Over the course of his James Bond novels, it's amazing just how many things (especially physical features) are described as "cruel."
 Only in Thunderball is an attempt made to justify this strange choice of words in-dialogue.

 - Ian Fleming is also another Food Porn writer.
 Every single Bond book contains descriptions of high-life cooking that puts his pulpy descriptions of women to shame quality-wise.

 - Read just about any Magic: The Gathering book that has J. Robert King as the author.
 Play a drinking game using the word 'sanguine' or any reference to something ancient.
 Watch your liver and/or bladder die quickly!